Celtics vs. 76ers odds, prediction, time: 2026 NBA playoff picks, Game 3 best bets by proven model

 Top Celtics vs. 76ers predictions

-After 10,000 simulations of Celtics vs. 76ers, SportsLine's model is going Over on the total (215.5), in what would be a trend reversal after the first two games of the series have gone Under.
+After 10,000 simulations of Celtics vs. 76ers, SportsLine's model is going Under on the total (215.5).
+Both games in this series have failed to reach the total, and five out of six games between these teams this season have gone Under.
+Boston has been a strong Under team all season as 64% of its games have hit that side.

 The SportsLine model is projecting the Celtics to have four players scoring in double figures, led by Jaylen Brown's 27.3 points.
 Tyrese Maxey is projected to lead the 76ers with 25.7 points scored, as three Philadelphia players will score 15 or more points.
-The teams are projected to combine for 216 total points as the Over is the value play, making it a great selection for anybody targeting NBA parlay betting.
-See the Celtics vs. 76ers spread pick at SportsLine, and you can bet the Over in Celtics vs. 76ers at FanDuel here:
+The teams are projected to combine for 215 total points as the Under is the value play, making it a great selection for anybody targeting NBA parlay betting.
+See the Celtics vs. 76ers spread pick at SportsLine, and you can bet the Under in Celtics vs. 76ers at FanDuel here:

 How to make 76ers vs. Celtics picks